Chapter 1.2: Integrative Grammar Practice 1

 CBSE solutions for Class 9 English Communicative - Workbook Interact in English chapter 4 - Modals

-Further, we at Shaalaa.com provide such solutions so that students can prepare for written exams.
-CBSE textbook solutions can be a core help for self-study and acts as a perfect self-help guidance for students.
+Further, we at Shaalaa.com provide such solutions so students can prepare for written exams.
+CBSE textbook solutions can be a core help for self-study and provide excellent self-help guidance for students.

 Concepts covered in Class 9 English Communicative - Workbook Interact in English chapter 4 Modals are Literature Textbook and Extended Reading Text, Writing and Grammar, Reading.

-Get the free view of chapter 4 Modals Class 9 extra questions for Class 9 English Communicative - Workbook Interact in English and can use Shaalaa.com to keep it handy for your exam preparation
+Get the free view of Chapter 4, Modals Class 9 English Communicative - Workbook Interact in English additional questions for Mathematics Class 9 English Communicative - Workbook Interact in English CBSE, and you can use Shaalaa.com to keep it handy for your exam preparation.